 Early Life

-Lawrence Edward Page was born on March 26, 1973, in Lansing, Michigan.
-His parents, Carl Victor Page Sr. and Gloria Page, were both involved in computer science, fostering a tech-rich environment for young Larry.
-He attended a Montessori school and later graduated from East Lansing High School.
-Page showed an early interest in technology and created an inkjet printer made of Lego bricks.
+Larry Page was born on March 26, 1973, in Lansing, Michigan.
+His parents, Carl Victor Page Sr. and Gloria Page, were both computer science professors, creating a tech-infused environment that sparked his early interest in computers and technology.
+He attended Okemos Montessori School and graduated from East Lansing High School.

 Rise to Success